+Resources:

+Requires Internet Lesson Procedure

+Access

-Resources: Requires Internet Access (Tools & Tech) Lesson Procedure Due to the nature of the lesson, the educator's role becomes addressing issues after the student has had time to work through the lesson.
-The resource in that sense is a truly flipped lesson, but the resources within could easily be used within a blended model.
+(Tools & Tech)

+Due to the nature of the lesson, the educator's role becomes addressing issues after the student has had time to work through the lesson.
+The

+resource in that sense is a truly flipped lesson, but the resources within could easily be used within a blended model.

 I do: Assess the student's current skills with fractions and if required, direct the to the student instruction form.
-Student Instruction Form:

-If possible, find some time to go over the students assessments and show them how their difficulties with fractions are directly impacting the achievement of their outcomes.
+Student Instruction Form: If possible, find some time to go over the students assessments and show them how their difficulties with fractions are directly impacting the achievement of their outcomes.
 You may ask students to point out areas where fractions have cost them on the assessment.
-This provides the student and opportunity to find, analyze, and evaluate their skills with guidance. ☐ find and validate - Let the students find areas on assessments that were difficult due to adding or subtracting fractions ☐ critically think and analyze - Look at what skills in particular would've benefited your ability to demonstrate understanding ☐ collaborate and communicate - The teacher should direct the student to the remedial lesson and then both should trouble shoot any difficulties, technology or otherwise, the student might have in completing the lesson.
-You do: The students should began by watching the screencast listed above.
-This video will take the student through a brief explanation of how adding fractions is not much different than adding apples (like terms).
-It approaches the topic from the idea of making fractions that are of the same type, typically referred to as common denominator.
-The video purposefully avoids using this term as I believe students should approach the concept from a 'like terms' standpoint.
+This provides the student and opportunity to find, analyze, and evaluate their skills with guidance. ☐ find and validate - Let the students find areas on assessments that were difficult due to multiplying or dividing fractions □ critically think and analyze - Look at what skills in particular would've benefited your ability to demonstrate understanding □ collaborate and communicate - The teacher should direct the student to the remedial lesson and then both should trouble shoot any difficulties, technology or otherwise, the student might have in completing the lesson.
+You do: The students should began by watching the screencasts listed above.
+The initial video will introduce them to multiplication and the second video through the concept of a reciprocal and then division of fractions.
+The first video although it leads to a simpler 'rule', has a much more difficult explanation.
+It hinges on the idea that students can find fractions of whole numbers.
+By creating an equivalent fraction with a numerator that is divisible by the divisors numerator, we can produce the quotient and use the denominator of the fraction being divided to tell us what type of fraction the resulting quotient will be.
+(Difficult to write out, see the video example, it will make things clearer.)
+After attempting to explain the process, the general rule is given.
+The second video again approaches the topic from an equivalent fractions standpoint.
+It shows students how division of equivalent fractions is simply division of whole numbers.
+Relating the denominator to the idea of a 'unit', division becomes less complex.
+This video then introduces a reciprocal.
+The treatment of this concept Is very light with no focus on understanding.
+After gaining the ability to create a reciprocal, the video shows how to use this concept to divide fractions.
 Now the student needs time to assess their understanding.
 The following links will take the student to the Khan Academy.
 The activities that have been selected should provide the necessary formative feedback and practice for the student to master the skills and knowledge.

 Within these activities, the students are provided a series of questions.
 They are encouraged to try and get 5 in a row correct (reflecting understanding and possibly mastery).
 The students are provided a scratch pad option to write on, a hint button that provides help, and easy access to additional videos/examples to assist.

-The students should attempt the activities until they feel they've reached a level of masteryand then do a few more to be sure.
+The students should attempt the activities until they feel they've reached a level of mastery...and then do a few more to be sure.
 The following screen shots and links show where to find the selected activities.